DeutscherWetterdienst/downloader/README.md

   --single-level-fields TEXT      one or more single-level model fields that
                                   should be donwloaded, e.g.
                                   t_2m,tmax_2m,clch,pmsl, ...  [required]
   --min-time-step INTEGER         the minimum forecast time step to download
                                   (default=0)
   --max-time-step INTEGER         the maximung forecast time step to download,
                                   e.g. 12 will download time steps from min- time-step - 12 (default=0)
+  --time-step-interval INTEGER    the interval (in hours) between forecast

-  --timestamp [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
+                                  time steps to download.
+(Default=1) --timestamp [%Y-%m-%d|%Y-%m-%dT%H:%M:%S|%Y-%m-%d %H:%M:%S]
                                   the time stamp of the dataset, e.g.
                                   '2020-06-26 18:00'.
 Uses latest available if
                                   no timestamp is specified.
   --directory DIRECTORY           the download directory, defaults to working
                                   directory
   --help                          Show this message and exit.
 ```